 The power of this approach is that merchants can utilize Pipe17 to incrementally build their own Order Cloud, often starting with an endpoint that requires better connectivity.
 This occurs when a new 3PL/4PL is added, or when you want to take advantage of Amazon inventory to fulfill non-Amazon orders, or when you want your ERP to have real-time visibility and oversight over your e-commerce transactions.
 Merchants can leverage Pipe17 to immediately improve connectivity and build a modern, agile architecture at their own pace.

-To learn more about how Pipe17 can help your organization realize the benefits of composable post-checkout operations you can contact us or get started with a Pipe17 free trial today.
+To learn more about how Pipe17 can help your organization realize the benefits of composable post-checkout operations, contact us today.

 The MACH Alliance is a [501(c)(6)] non-profit organization, governed by an independent board and does not endorse specific vendors, members or otherwise.
 Learn more at machalliance.org and follow the MACH Alliance on Twitter and LinkedIn.